adamjgnoel/AcCoRD/README.txt

             The AcCoRD Simulator
             (Actor-based Communication via Reaction-Diffusion)

-This document is the README for AcCoRD v1.0 (2016-10-31)
+This document is the README for AcCoRD v1.1 (2016-12-24)

 # Introduction

 Welcome to the AcCoRD Simulator (Actor-based Communication via Reaction-Diffusion).
 AcCoRD is a simulation tool for molecular communication.
-It is a hybrid microscopic/mesoscopic simulator that functions as a generic solver of stochastic reaction-diffusion but which has been developed from the perspective of communications analysis.
+It is a hybrid microscopic/mesoscopic simulator that functions as a generic solver of stochastic advection-reaction-diffusion but which has been developed from the perspective of communications analysis.
 The focus is to efficiently generate the statistics of molecule observations at some location (i.e., at a receiver).

 Quicklinks:
 * User-friendly external webpage (includes links to feature list, download page, and instructions for use): http://adamnoel.ca/software/accord